 I used to live in this town and I still have a lot of friends there, so I suppose it’s not too surprising that I ran into someone I know.
 This friend and I go way back.
 For many years he and his wife were part of the same circle we were, and our boys used to get together for play dates.
 But then, as our kids grew and our lives changed, we saw less and less of each other.
 That meant it was a real pleasure to meet in the store and catch up.

-“You wouldn’t believe how many people try to help me with this,” he said, his smile broad.
+“Because I use a scooter, you wouldn’t believe how many people try to help me with this,” he said, his smile broad.
 “I guess they think I can’t do it myself.”
-He turned toward his cart and pointed into a bag.
+He turned toward his cart and pointed into a bag, a wry smile on his face.
 “See?
 I can even pack the eggs so they don’t break.”